STAAD: OpenSTAAD Macro Editor

-OpenSTAAD Macro Editor

 OpenSTAAD is a library of exposed functions enabling engineers access STAAD.Pro’s internal functions and routines as well as its graphical commands.
 With OpenSTAAD, one can use VBA macros to perform such tasks as automating repetitive modeling or post-processing tasks or embedding customized design routines.
 Following an open architecture paradigm, OpenSTAAD was built using ATL, COM, and COM+ standards as specified by Microsoft.
 This allows OpenSTAAD to be used in a macro application like Microsoft Excel or Autodesk AutoCAD.
 OpenSTAAD can also be used to link STAAD data to Web-based applications using ActiveX, HTML, and ASP.
 Through the in-built Macro Editor, one can leverage the functionalities of OpenSTAAD and automate the analysis and design workflows, thereby eliminating the chance of occurrence of potential errors due to manual intervention and reducing the required time for execution of the whole workflow (as compared to the manual execution time), to a large extent.